 Would a rat risk dying just to satisfy its desire for chocolate?

-I recently found out.
-In my laboratory, we gave rats unlimited access to their standard fare as well as to a mini cafeteria full of appetizing, high-calorie foods: sausage, cheesecake, chocolate.
+A few years ago I found out.
+In my laboratory, we gave rats unlimited access to standard chow as well as to a mini cafeteria full of appetizing, high-calorie foods: sausage, cheesecake, chocolate.
 The rats decreased their intake of the healthy but bland items and switched to eating the cafeteria food almost exclusively.
 They gained weight.
 They became obese.